Hassle-free caption editing

 Vertical timeline

-Half of the page is a vertical timeline where each entry is a "row" in the caption.
-Each row is a clickable element that opens the editing on the right side.
-The rows can be deleted and new rows can be also added.
+Searchable timeline, displaying each caption row in sequence.
+Each row is a clickable element that opens the editing panel.
+The rows can be deleted and new rows can be added.

 Results and Impact